-12 Oct 4 Ways to Create 21st Century Classrooms
+12 Oct 4 Strategies for Designing 21st Century Classrooms

 In today’s world, we need readers.
 We need people who love to read.
 We desperately need compassionate readers who can read books which challenge them to be a global citizen.
-Our 21st century classrooms need to have rich libraries that do not restrict children due to a reading level.
+The 21st century classroom needs to have rich libraries that do not restrict children due to a reading level.
 Students need to be exposed to diverse texts and characters to build empathy and courage.
 The 21st century demands it.

 Huda Harajli is an educator and instructional coach based out of Michigan.
 She is passionate about literacy and teaching.
 She is currently a third grade teacher and also works to develop curriculum for school districts.
 Huda can be reached at: email@example.com